a-sand-mp/solace_cloned_candidate_assignment/DISCUSSION.md

 ### Recorded Session Link

 I recorded my 2 hour-ish session if the review is interested.
-This video is an unlisted (Youtube video)[https://www.youtube.com/watch?v=_fpn2LgfAd0].
+This video is an unlisted Youtube video - https://www.youtube.com/watch?v=_fpn2LgfAd0